-4.3.4.2 Sampling and Analysis Plan
+4.3.4.2 Groundwater Sampling and Analysis

 The proposed and existing wells will be used to monitor EISB effectiveness and to assess compliance.
-Groundwater samples will be collected from each long-term monitoring well that is listed on the sampling plan every six months for the first five years following EISB implementation and then once per year after five years.
-Should additional injections be needed, the sampling may return to a semiannual frequency for an interim period along with an agreement on sampling frequency by the FFA parties.
+Groundwater samples will be collected from each long-term monitoring well listed on the sampling plan every six months for the first five years following EISB implementation and then once per year after five years.

 Prior to each day of sampling, the meters used to measure field parameters will be calibrated according to manufacturer guidelines and documented by field staff on calibration forms or in field logbooks.
-All groundwater samples from long-term monitoring wells will be collected using the low flow/minimal drawdown sampling approach (see contractor procedure CP4-ES-2101 FR1) using bladder pumps.
+All groundwater samples from long-term monitoring wells will be collected using the low flow/minimal drawdown sampling approach (see contractor procedure

+CP4-ES-2101) using bladder pumps.
 The intake for the bladder pump should be located in the middle of the screened interval when sampling.
-The total depth of the wells, the initial and final depths to water, as well as intermediate measurements during purging should be recorded during sampling (see contractor procedure CP4-ES-2100 FR1A for the full water level measurement procedure).
-If there is significant drawdown during purging, a grab sample can be collected rather than groundwater collection using the low flow/minimal drawdown purging method.
+The total depth of the wells, the initial and final depths to water, as well as intermediate measurements during purging should be recorded during sampling (see contractor procedure CP4-ES-2100 for the full water level measurement procedure).
+If there is significant drawdown during purging prior to parameter stabilization, the well will be purged dry and allowed to recharge.
+The sample then will be collected after the well has recharged.

 While purging the wells, field parameters including pH, ORP, temperature, conductivity, DO, and turbidity should be recorded in field logbooks or on a sampling form.
 Purged water will be collected in buckets and disposed of following the guidelines provided in Section 5.
-Pumps and field probes must be decontaminated according to the contractor procedure CP4-ES-2702 FR1 before sampling the next well.
+Pumps and field probes must be decontaminated according to the contractor procedure CP4-ES-2702 before sampling the next well.

-All samples will be analyzed at a laboratory contracted by the DOE SMO for VOCs by EPA method 8260C although the laboratory should be instructed to only report five VOCs: TCE, cis-1,2 DCE, trans-DCE, 1,1-dichloroethene, and vinyl chloride.
-One duplicate sample will be collected for every twenty samples; therefore, one duplicate will be collected per long-term monitoring well sampling event.
+All samples will be analyzed at a laboratory contracted by the DOE SMO for VOCs by EPA method 8260C although the laboratory should be instructed to only report five VOCs: TCE, cis-1,2-DCE, trans-1,2-DCE, 1,1-DCE, and vinyl chloride.
+One duplicate sample will be collected for every 20 samples; therefore, 1 duplicate will be collected per long-term monitoring well sampling event.
 One matrix spike and matrix spike duplicate will be collected for every twenty samples; therefore, one matrix spike and matrix spike duplicate will be collected per sampling event.
-One trip blank will be needed for each day of sampling.
-Trip blanks should be prepared as outlined in contractor procedure CP4-ES-2704 FR1.
+One trip blank will be prepared for each cooler used to contain VOC samples and submitted during each day of sampling when collecting groundwater samples for VOC analysis.
+Trip blanks should be prepared as outlined in contractor procedure CP4-ES-2704.